Skip to main content

 }

-tag now has a closing </p>
+• The <p> tag now has a closing </p> tag.

-tags are self-closed with a />
+• Both <img> tags are self-closed with />.

-🛠️ Section 3: Self-Closing Your Custom Components
+Self-Closing Custom React Components

 This rule also applies to your own React components.
-If a component doesn't need to wrap any other JSX (i.e., it doesn't have any children
+If a component doesn't need to wrap other JSX (it has no children), use the self-closing syntax.
+It's cleaner and signals to other developers that the component stands alone.

 Example: